 The Foundation's investment program is designed for investing endowed funds and other types of funds with similar long-term objectives.
-The return objective for the long-term program is currently 8.0%.
+The return objective for the long-term program is currently a net of investment related fees return of approximately 7% to 8%.
 Current asset allocation ranges are growth assets (40% to 70%), risk reduction assets (20% to 60%) and inflation protection assets (5% to 35%).
-The Investment Committee has adopted a "total return" approach for the evaluation of the investment risks and returns.
+The Investment Committee has adopted a "total return" approach for the evaluation of the investment returns and is willing to accept an overall level of risk to commensurate with the Foundation's strategic asset allocation and necessary to achieve the stated objectives.